sundy001/typescript-love-react-redux/readme.md

 ## Suggestion for TS beginners
 - enable `strict` flag in `tsconfig.json`, enforce the type annotation as strict as possible
 - At the begining annotate everything to `any`, annotate type later.
 It will save you a lot of time.
-- When a error occure, read message bottom-up.
+- When a error occure, read the error message bottom-up.
-- Utilize command key, which help you jump to type definition.
+- Utilize command key, which help you jumping to type definition.